-The GPRC Recruitment Team takes the College to the people, connecting with high schools and community groups throughout Alberta, British Columbia, Yukon, Nunavut, and the Northwest Territories.
-If you would like more information about GPRC, or to arrange an individual or group information session, or a campus tour, please go to www.gprc.ab.ca/recruitment/ or email experience@gprc.ab.ca.
+The GPRC Recruitment Team works to bring the College experience to the people, connecting with high schools and community groups throughout Alberta, British Columbia, Yukon, Nunavut, and the Northwest Territories.
+We believe in the importance of pursuing post-secondary education for anyone who wishes to better themselves or advance their career, and with the benefit of smaller class sizes coupled with high-quality, personalized instruction, GPRC is an excellent place to do so.
+If you would like more information about GPRC, or would like to arrange an individual or group information session, or a campus tour, please go to www.gprc.ab.ca/recruitment/ or email experience@gprc.ab.ca.